dCache/dcache-book2/intro.md

 DCACHE provides a comprehensive administrative interface for configuring the DCACHE instance.
 This is described in the later sections of this book.

-![The DCACHE Layer Model] (/desktop/layer_model.jpg "The dCache Layer Model")
+![The dCache Layer Model] (/home/yasars/Desktop/layer_model.jpg "The dCache Layer Model")

-The layer model shown in [figure\_The DCACHE Layer Model] gives an overview of the architecture of the dCache system.
+The layer model shown in [figure\_"The dCache Layer Model"] gives an overview of the architecture of the dCache system.

 Cells and Domains